sama50/FaceMatch-Project/README.md

 # FaceMatch-Project
-it is complete mobile app with backend in django , frontend in flutter. you just need to upload a image from mobile device , it goes django server where deep learning model available it check the probablity of your image with other celebrity image face , and find the best probablity

-install all packages
+It is a complete mobile app with a Django backend and a Flutter frontend. you need to upload an image from a mobile device, it goes to the django server where a deep learning model is available(VGGFace) it checks the probability of your image with other celebrity image face and finds the best probability install all packages django django-rest
-django
-django-rest